opencv/opencv/doc/tutorials/imgproc/histograms/template_matching/template_matching.markdown

 ### What is template matching?

-@add_toggle_cpp

 Template matching is a technique for finding areas of an image that match (are similar) to a template image (patch).

 While the patch must be a rectangle it may be that not all of the rectangle is relevant.
 In such a case, a mask can be used to isolate the portion of the patch that should be used to find the match.

-@end_toggle

-@add_toggle_java

-Template matching is a technique for finding areas of an image that match (are similar) to a template image (patch).

-While the patch must be a rectangle it may be that not all of the rectangle is relevant.
-In such a case, a mask can be used to isolate the portion of the patch that should be used to find the match.

-@end_toggle

-@add_toggle_python

-Template matching is a technique for finding areas of an image that match (are similar) to a template image (patch).

-@end_toggle

 ### How does it work?